GOP blocks $2,000 checks as Trump leaves COVID aid in chaos

-WASHINGTON (AP) — President Donald Trump’s sudden demand for $2,000 checks for most Americans was swiftly rejected by House Republicans as his haphazard actions have thrown a massive COVIDrelief and government funding bill into chaos.
+WASHINGTON (AP) — President Donald Trump’s sudden demand for $2,000 checks for most Americans was swiftly rejected by House Republicans on Thursday as his haphazard actions throw a massive COVIDrelief and government funding bill into chaos.

 The rare Christmas Eve session of the House lasted just minutes, with help for millions of Americans awaiting Trump’s signature on the bill.
 Unemployment benefits, eviction protections and other emergency aid, including smaller $600 checks, are at risk.
 Trump’s refusal of the $900 billion package, which is linked to $1.4 trillion government funds bill, could spark a federal shutdown at midnight Monday.